chippyash/fyne-secrets/README.md

 `make help` to see available Make commands

 ### Linux platforms
-The Linux code looks to see if the `gnome-keyring` daemon is running and that `secret-tool` is installed and uses it if it is.
+The Linux code looks to see if the `gnome-keyring` daemon is running.
+If so, it will be used.

-If you are running Linux and have `gnome-keyring` installed, you may need to run `sudo gnome-keyring-daemon --start` to start the daemon.
+If you have `gnome-keyring` installed, you may need to run `sudo gnome-keyring-daemon --start` to start the daemon.

-If you are running Linux and `gnome-keyring` is not installed, i.e. you may be running the KDE desktop, then you will need to install it.
+If `gnome-keyring` is not installed, i.e. you may be running the KDE desktop, then you will need to install it.
 There is plenty of information on the internet to help you with this for your platform.
 Note, For Kubuntu, gnome-keyring is preinstalled

-In addition, you need to install the `secret-tool` command if not already installed.
+You may want to install the [secret-tool](https://man.archlinux.org/man/core/libsecret/secret-tool.1.en) cli command tool if not already installed.

  - Debian/Ubuntu: `sudo apt install libsecret-tools`
  - Fedora: `sudo dnf install libsecret`